 After you have received your Funding Commitment Decision Letter (FCDL) and the delivery of your services has started, you must file an FCC Form 486 to inform USAC that:

-In advance of the start of services, you and your service provider(s) should have a conversation about the details of the services you will be receiving.
-Be sure to review your contract, if you have one.
-In addition, you should determine whether it will be you or your service provider that will invoice USAC for the discounted amount of the cost of the services.
+Before starting services, you and your service provider(s) should discuss the details of the services or products you will be receiving.
+If you have a contract you should review it.
+In addition, you should determine whether you or your service provider will invoice USAC for the cost of the discounted services.

-Note that under certain circumstances, advance installation of some Category One components can occur before July 1 of the funding year.
+Under certain circumstances, advance installation of certain services can occur before July 1 of the funding year.

 You can file an FCC Form 486 early (before services have started) if:

 You must be in compliance with the requirements of CIPA before services start.
 USAC cannot pay discounts on services received during a period of time when you are not in compliance.
 USAC may review your compliance with these requirements either before or after your FCC Form 486 is processed.